-Please see the "Checking your LETG/ACIS Obscat Setup" web page on the LETGS Observer Information Page (http://cxc.harvard.edu/cal/Letg/).
+Please see the "Checking your LETG/ACIS Obscat Setup" web page at http://cxc.harvard.edu/cal/Letg/ACIS_params.
 An interactive tool for visualizing spectral feature placement on the ACIS array as a function of Yoffset and source redshift is available there.